 We’re all aware of our dependence on technology, as exemplified by smartphones, automated booking systems, satnav and much else besides.
 However, the depth of this dependence and the scale in which we use technology may not be quite so apparent.

 Consider a music festival, for example.
 An event of any size calls for highly competent management to ensure an enjoyable and safe experience for all, and you’d expect the management team to have a level of IT resource – maybe a few laptops – at their disposal to facilitate their situation awareness, communications and control.
-And you’d be right, except that the IT resource may well extend to a complete data centre infrastructure rather than just a few items of personal kit.
+And you’d be right, except that the IT resource may well extend to complete data centre solutions rather than just a few items of personal kit.

-‘Pop Up’ data resources like this are implemented using containerized data centre designs, providing IT in a box on any scale from a single cabin to a large multi-module solution.
+‘Pop Up’ data resources like this are implemented using containerized data centre design, providing IT in a box on any scale from a single cabin to a large multi-module UPS solution.
 With wide use in the military, they can also be deployed wherever IT and communications resources are needed temporarily, for example in offshore and land drilling oil and gas projects, sporting as well as music events, office relocations and major construction sites.

-As their name suggests, containerized data centres are typically housed within shipping containers so that they can survive transport by planes, cargo ships or road, or even slung under helicopters, for delivery at short notice to any required location.
+As their name suggests, containerized data centre solutions are typically housed within shipping containers so that they can survive transport by planes, cargo ships or road, or even slung under helicopters, for delivery at short notice to any required location.
 As complete, self-contained units they can be made operational within a day of arrival.
-They can withstand extreme temperatures and prevent ingress of water, dust and sand.
+They can withstand extreme temperatures and prevent the ingress of water, dust and sand.

 The modular PowerWAVE 9500DPA

-PowerREPORTER remote monitoring system
+PowerREPORTER remote ups monitoring system